 I finished reading Lectures to My Students yesterday.
 The journey took almost two years and included some breathtaking sights.
-The Void previously published highlights related to the [preacher and praying], [preaching with clarity], and [holding on to the truth].
 While creating my index inside the back cover I retread precious, providential, faith-focusing ground concerning how God makes His ministers through difficulties.

 Afflictions make sensitive shepherds.